3 min read

 Prepare the feed

-Once you have your data model ready, you polish and organize your product catalogue in a feed file according to the definition made.
-In the feed file, your catalogue is represented as a list of documents, where each document identifies one product and describes its properties.
-In the feed file, mandatory fields are the ones that identify the product (id, name, description, etc.), while optional fields add commercial information that guides the search experience (price, size, brand, stock, etc.).
+Once you have your data model ready, you polish and organize your catalog in a feed file according to the data definition made.
+In the feed file, your catalog is represented as a list of documents, where each document identifies one product and describes its properties, or what is also called attributes.
+In the feed file, mandatory fields are the ones that identify the product (id, name, description, etc.).
+In contrast, optional fields add secondary information that guides the search experience (price, size, brand, stock, etc.).

 To learn more about the feed file and general guidelines, see Prepare your feed file.